TheUncertaintim/TheUncertaintim.github.io/_portfolio/yjsh-day.md

 Many thanks to my wife SH for working with me on this project, it would not have been possible without her.

-[^1]: I passed the [Associated Cloud Engineer certification exam](https://google.accredible.com/7cfc739f-27ef-4e2d-85a2-38c82dd99391) 2 months after the project.
+[^1]: I passed the [Associate Cloud Engineer certification exam](https://google.accredible.com/7cfc739f-27ef-4e2d-85a2-38c82dd99391) 2 months after the project.